Photos That Show The Chaos of Woodstock '99 main image

 John Atashian/Getty Images Entertainment/Getty Images

 Although not advertised nor encouraged in any shape or form by the festival's organizers, Woodstock '99 ended up being a clothing-optional affair.
-Although I'm sure the heat had a great deal to do with it, hundreds of people who attended the festival walked around naked because they could get away with it.
+Although I'm sure the heat had a great deal to do with it, hundreds of people who attended the festival walked around without their tops on because they could get away with it.

 We'd even venture to say that these two women here were among the most clothed there.
-But hyperbole aside, the nudity was rampant and if you were just about anywhere else, you'd be getting arrested.
-Even Flea from the Red Hot Chili Peppers went up on stage naked to perform.
+But hyperbole aside, the streaking was rampant, and if you were just about anywhere else, you'd be getting arrested.
+Even Flea from the Red Hot Chili Peppers performed sans-clothes on stage.

 John Atashian/Getty Images Entertainment/Getty Images